find your perfect postgrad program

 Queen's University Belfast: Bioinformatics and Computational Genomics

-The past decade has seen enormous advances in molecular and biomedical technology resulting in the ‘omics’ revolution.
+The past decade has seen enormous advances in molecular and biomedical technology resulting in an ‘omics’ revolution.

-Bioinformatics covers the application of mathematics, statistics and computing to biological and clinical scenarios.
-It involves the application and development of algorithms and software to understand and interpret ‘Big Data', which is driving medical research, discovery and practice.
+Bioinformatics (health data science) covers the application of mathematics, statistics and computing to biological and clinical scenarios.
+Algorithms and software tools are used to understand and interpret patient-derived ‘Big Data’

 A 2.1 Honours degree or equivalent qualification acceptable to the University in a Natural Science subject, Mathematics, Computer Science, or a relevant medical or life sciences subject (e.g. Genetics, Molecular Biology, Biomedical Sciences, Physics or Statistics).
 A medical (MB) or dental degree (BDS) is also considered.

 Applicants must have completed (and passed at equivalent of UK 2:1 standard) a subject/module from any of the following groups:

 The Faculty of Medicine, Health & Life Sciences at Queen’s University has a reputation for excellence in education and research - a reputation which is reflected in our position in the Top 200 Universities in the World for 2021 (THE World University Rankings 2021)

 Our hope is that students from around the world will join with us to both learn and also bring new ideas and approaches to help drive forward our ambitions to enhance and advance life.

 Through our education and research, we strive to address some of …

 Not what you are looking for?Browse other courses in Information technology, Computer studies, Science, Biology, Bioinformatics or Genetics, or search our comprehensive database of postgrad programs.